asterizk/apod-grabber/README.md

 # apod-grabber
-Utility to set the Mac desktop to the current NASA astronomy photo of the day
+Utility to set the Mac desktop to the current NASA astronomy photo of the day, including explanation text overlaid onto image.

 Usage:
  python3 apodgrab.py